fdebrus/nikobusconnect/README.md

 ---

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/yourusername/nikobusconnect) or contact the author at `your.email@example.com`.
+For any questions or support, please open an issue on the [GitHub repository](https://github.com/yourusername/nikobusconnect).